The rules to the game of bubble soccer that we love!

 A: Cancellation policy is pretty simple: Rescheduling is always free at least 48 hours in advance.
 We're happy to reschedule for rain or wet conditions as well.

 If you're canceling more than 2 weeks before your event, you will receive a full refund.
 Cancellations made between 2 weeks and 1 week will receive their full refund minus a $50 cancellation fee.
 Cancellations made with less than a week before the event will receive a 50% of their refund back.
+Cancellations made less than 24 hours before the event will receive no refund.

 Q: Oh no! it might rain during our event!
 (OR) It rained last night, but it looks like it won't rain during our event.
 What's the your rain policy?